-It is a consistent finding that consuming sugars, like sucrose and fructose, significantly increases the risk of type 2 diabetes.
+Studies have consistently proved that consuming sugars, like sucrose and fructose, significantly increase the risk of Type 2 Diabetes.

-In a review, researchers examined results from 11 different studies with 310, 819 participants in total.
-The researchers concluded that individuals consuming more sugar were 26% more likely to develop type 2 diabetes.12
+In a review, researchers looked at results from 11 different studies with 310,819 participants in total.
+The results proved that those people having more sugar in their diet were 26% more likely to develop type 2 diabetes.12

 Insulin is responsible for the metabolism of sugars, except fructose.
 It is manufactured in the beta cells of your pancreas.
 There are two main reasons why long-term sugar intake increases your risk of developing type 2 diabetes.

-First, according to the Korean National Institute of Health, chronic exposure to sugar is toxic for the beta cells of pancreas.
-It can cause the death of these cells and subsequently significant reduction in insulin secretion.13
+First, according to the Korean National Institute of Health, chronic exposure to sugar is toxic for the beta cells of the pancreas.
+It can cause the death of these cells and a significant reduction in insulin secretion.13

 The second, and more important reason, is an increase in insulin resistance.
 Insulin resistance means your cells do not respond properly to the insulin your body produces.14-15

-The good news is that diabetes due to sugar consumption can be somewhat reversed.
+The good news is that diabetes due to sugar consumption can be reversed.

 In one trial, researchers studied the effects of sugar reduction on insulin levels in obese women.
-Results showed that the reduction of sugar intake to 10% of total daily calorie intake can cause a significant improvement in insulin secretion and sensitivity.16
+Results showed that by reducing their sugar intake to 10% of their total calorie intake it gave significant improvement in insulin secretion and sensitivity.16

 The human brain is one of the most complex structures known.
-Unlike other parts of the body, which can use glucose, proteins and fats as sources of energy, your brain largely depends on glucose as an energy source.
+Unlike other parts of the body, which can use glucose, proteins and fats as sources of energy, your brain largely depends on glucose.

-4. Sugar has profound effects on your cardiovascular health
+4. Sugar has negative effects on your cardiovascular health

-Triglycerides are chemicals in your blood.
-These chemicals are needed at a minimal level for several important functions.
+Triglycerides are chemicals in your blood and are needed for several important functions.
 But when their levels rise, it increases the risk of conditions like high blood pressure, heart attack and stroke.

 Researchers have now started to unravel the link between sugar intake and an increase in the level of these chemicals.

-An increase in the blood levels of these chemicals translates to an increased risk of conditions like high blood pressure.
+An increase in the blood of these chemicals means an increased risk of conditions like high blood pressure.

-A lot of clinical data supports the fact that use of sugar promotes hypertension.24 In one particular study, researchers found that drinking more than 1 sugary beverage every day can significantly increase the risk of developing high blood pressure in the longer run.25
+A lot of clinical data shows that too much sugar can cause hypertension.24 In one particular study, researchers found that drinking more than 1 sugary beverage every day can significantly increase the risk of developing high blood pressure in the long run.25

 Clinical data linking sugar consumption to more devastating outcomes like heart attack and stroke is scarce.
-But new research has started to come in that links high GI foods with an increased risk of heart attack and stroke.26-27
+But some research has been done that links high GI foods with an increased risk of heart attack and stroke.26-27

 5. Sugar can throw your hormones off balance